Gabriel2409/obsidian_notes/Hadoop.md

 ## What can Hadoop do

 - ETL treatments on very large amount of data (petaoctect)
-  - Batch processing treatments typically lasting several hourse
+  - Batch processing treatments typically lasting several hours
 - Data analysis
 - Real time analysis